To apply for Financial Aid, students must complete one of two Financial Aid Applications.

 - Newly admitted transfers will be sent an e-mail in May informing them to view their Unofficial Financial Aid Eligibility Letter, which will assist them in their admissions decision

-- All students will be sent a U-Mail informing them to check the status of their Financial Aid application in My Aid Status.
+- All students will be sent an email to their university email account, informing them to check the status of their Financial Aid application in My Aid Status.
 It is the students responsibility to regularly check their email for all communications from our office.